-- Make simple syrup first.
-In a small saucepan, combine the sugar and water over medium heat.
+- Make the simple syrup first.
+In a small saucepan, combine 2 cups water and 1 cup sugar over medium heat.
 Whisk the mixture until all the sugar is completely dissolved.
 Remove from the heat and allow to cool.

-- Clean the yuzu thoroughly.
-For 2 yuzu, zest the entire yuzu fruits into a small bowl using a microplane or grater.
+- Clean 6 yuzu thoroughly.
+For 2 yuzu, zest the entire yuzu fruit into a small bowl using a microplane or grater.
 Be sure to zest only the thin outer peel or colored portion (do not zest bitter white part).
-Then cut the fruits crosswise in half for juicing (Step 4).
+Then, cut the fruits crosswise in half for juicing (Step 4).

-- For the other 4 yuzu, cut off the top ¼ of the yuzu to make a cup and lid.
+- For the other 4 yuzu, cut off the top one-quarter of the yuzu to make a cup and lid.

-- Hollow out 4 yuzu cup with a spoon.
+- Hollow out the 4 yuzu cups with a spoon.
 Be careful not to tear the yuzu cups when you are removing the seeds and flesh.

 - Add the yuzu zest and yuzu juice into the simple syrup and combine well.
 Transfer the mixture into a bowl and cover with plastic wrap.
 Let the mixture cool in the refrigerator for about 30 minutes.
 I put the saucepan in the refrigerator directly, but it takes more time to cool as the saucepan is still a bit warm.

 - Transfer the mixture to an ice cream maker and churn for 20–25 minutes until frozen.